cornell-medium/django-backend/README.md

-# django-backend
+# Medium Design Collective
-The django backend that will be powering our website.
+The _Django_ powered web platform for Medium, a student design organization based at Cornell University.

-Active priorities:
+## Active Tasks

-- [ ] Finish design mockups for basic info pages (events, course roster, resources) - *Cindy*
+- [ ] Finish design mockups for basic info pages (events, course roster, resources) - _Cindy_
-- [ ] Setup the base for the backend, basic website management - *Julian*
+- [ ] Setup the base for the backend, basic website management - _Julian_
-- [ ] Put together the backend for serving the course roster - *Sarvar*
+- [ ] Put together the backend for serving the course roster - _Sarvar_
-- [ ] Get working templates for the front-end going and displaying content - *Harrison and Fawn*
+- [ ] Get working templates for the front-end going and displaying content - _Harrison and Fawn_
-- [ ] Setup the web server and production environment - *Sujay*
+- [ ] Setup the web server and production environment - _Sujay_

 ## Setting up the Development Environment